nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

 `scrape_books`, the only method defined in the Scraper class, passes the webpage's HTML to `Nokogiri::HTML` which creates a Nokogiri object that we can call `css` on to extract data.
-It then iterates over a NodeSet and uses the `css` method to grab the

-It passes that data to the Book class where a new instance is created and stored in array.
+Iterating over the appropriate NodeSet we use the `css` method to grab and store data in local variables.
+We then pass this data to Book's `new` method instaniating and saving a new Book object for each book in webpage's list.
+Our CLI class then lists the number of book objects our user wants to see:

 ```
 class MostReadBooks::CLI